pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

-:meth:`Page.run`                     run a page through a device :meth:`Page._wrapContents`           wrap contents with stacking commands :attr:`Page._isWrapped`              check whether contents wrapping is present :meth:`PaperSize`                    return width, height for a known paper format :meth:`PaperRect`                    return rectangle for a known paper format :attr:`paperSizes`                   dictionary of pre-defined paper formats
+:meth:`Page.run`                     run a page through a device :meth:`Page._wrapContents`           wrap contents with stacking commands :attr:`Page._isWrapped`              check whether contents wrapping is present :meth:`planishLine`                  matrix to map a line to the x-axis :meth:`PaperSize`                    return width, height for a known paper format :meth:`PaperRect`                    return rectangle for a known paper format :attr:`paperSizes`                   dictionary of pre-defined paper formats